-The HDX media engine supports ICE, Session Traversal Utilities for NAT (STUN), and Traversal Using Relays around NAT (TURN) for candidate discovery and connection establishment.
+The HDX media engine supports ICE, Session Traversal Utilities for NAT (STUN), and Traversal Using Relays around NAT (TURN) for candidate discovery and establishing connection.

 These ranges contain both Transport Relays and media processors.
-The Teams Transport Relays provide STUN and TURN functionality, but they are not ICE endpoints.
-Also, the Teams Transport Relays do not terminate media nor perform any transcoding.
+The Microsoft Teams Transport Relays provide STUN and TURN functionality, but they are not ICE endpoints.
+Also, the Microsoft Teams Transport Relays don’t terminate media or perform any transcoding.
 They can bridge TCP (if HdxTeams.exe uses TCP) to UDP when they forward traffic to other peers or media processors.

 HdxTeams.exe contacts the closest Microsoft Teams Transport Relay in the Office 365 cloud.
 HdxTeams.exe uses anycast IP and port 3478–3481 UDP (different UDP ports per workload, though multiplexing can happen) or 443 TCP TLSv1.2 for fallbacks.
 Call quality depends on the underlying network protocol.
 Because UDP is always recommended over TCP, we advise you to design your networks to accommodate UDP traffic in the branch office.

-If Teams loaded in optimized mode and HdxTeams.exe is running on the endpoint, Interactive Connectivity Establishment (ICE) failures might cause a call setup failure or one-way-only audio/video.
-When a call cannot be completed or media streams are not full duplex, check the Wireshark trace on the endpoint first.
+If Microsoft Teams loaded in optimized mode and HdxTeams.exe is running on the endpoint, ICE failures might cause a call setup failure or one-way-only audio/video.
+When a call can’t be completed or media streams aren’t full duplex, check the Wireshark trace on the endpoint first.
 For more information about the ICE candidate gathering process, see “Collecting logs” in the Support section.

-If the endpoints don’t have internet access, it might still be possible for the user to make a peer-to-peer call only if they are on the same LAN.
+If the endpoints don’t have internet access, the users might still be able to make a peer-to-peer call if they are both on the same LAN.
 Meetings fail.
-In this case, there is a 30 second timeout before the call setup begins.
+In this case, there’s a 30-second timeout before the call setup begins.

 Use this architecture diagram as a visual reference for the call flow sequence.
 The corresponding steps are indicated in the diagram.

-- Teams authenticates to O365.
-Tenant policies are pushed down to the Teams client, and relevant TURN and signaling channel information is relayed to the app.
+- Microsoft Teams authenticates to O365.
+Tenant policies are pushed down to the Microsoft Teams client, and relevant TURN and signaling channel information is relayed to the app.